openhab/website/blog/2023-07-23-openhab-4-0-release.md

 ### Scene Editor

-Given several discussions on the community, support for scenes was a long awaited feature — openHAB 4 has it.
+Given several discussions in the community, support for scenes was a long awaited feature — openHAB 4 has it.

 Basically, scenes are only a set of Items and states that the Items are commanded to when the scene is enabled.
-In openHAB, a simple rule would be enough to achieve that functionality, but it would either require some coding or several UI interactions.
+In openHAB, a simple rule would be enough to achieve this functionality, but it would either require some coding or several UI interactions.

 The scene editor allows you to define Items and their respective target states very easily.
-A sync state button allows to store the current Item state as the target state, and another button allows you to test the currently defined target state.
+A sync state button allows storing the current Item state as the target state, and another button allows testing the currently defined target state.

 Scenes can be triggered from Main UI widgets and, as they are basically just rules without triggers, from other rules.
-One may wonder how to trigger scenes from BasicUI: In this case, you can create an Item and use the code tab of the scene to define it as a trigger.
+One may wonder how to trigger scenes from Basic UI: In this case, you can create an Item and use the code tab of the scene to define it as a trigger.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2023-07-23-openhab-4-0-release/scene-editor.png"/></p>